agileHRI/arise_documentation/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development and is supported by the European Commission via its <ARISE Project (Horizon Europe Program) https://arise-middleware.eu>

 Contents
 --------